-iOS 13.3 is the next big upgrade for iPhone.
-The iOS 13.3 release date is still a bit of a mystery, but there’s a good chance it drops before the end of the year.
+iOS 13.3.1 is the next upgrade for iPhone.
+The iOS 13.3.1 release date is still a bit of a mystery, but we expect the update to arrive in the near future.

-The iOS 13.3 beta is also available via the company’s free Beta Software Program.
+Apple’s iOS 13.3.1 update is currently in beta testing which means a pre-release version of the firmware is available via Apple’s developer program and via the company’s Beta Software Program.
 The Beta Software Program is free to anyone with an Apple ID.

-iOS 13.3 Release Date
+iOS 13.3.1 Release Date

-Prepare for the iOS 13.3 Release Date
+Prepare for the iOS 13.3.1 Release Date

-With the iOS 13.3 release date getting closer, you might want to start preparing for its arrival.
+With the iOS 13.3.1 release date getting closer, you might want to start preparing for its arrival.

 If you're running low on storage, use this time to do some cleanup.
 Go into your iPhone's storage and delete the files (photos, apps, etc) you don't need anymore.

-This will help make room for the iOS 13.3 download and it could also improve your device's performance
+This will help make room for the iOS 13.3.1 download and it could also improve your device's performance

 You should also start backing up the data you store on your device(s).
 Data loss issues are pretty rare these days, but there's always a chance something gets lost in the shuffle.
 It's better to be safe than sorry.

-If you're moving up from a newer version of iOS 13, iOS 13.3 probably won't log you out of your apps and services.
+If you're moving up from a newer version of iOS 13, iOS 13.3.1 probably won't log you out of your apps and services.
 That said, we recommend having your Apple ID/iCloud/third-party app login information handy just in case.

-This might seem tedious, but a little prep work will help you avoid issues before, on, and after the iOS 13.3 release date.
+This might seem tedious, but a little prep work will help you avoid issues before, on, and after the iOS 13.3.1 release date.

 Super Bowl 2020: How to Stream Super Bowl LIV Free from Anywhere